-FAQ 4.3 | Why is Adaptation Important in a 1.5°C-Warmer World?
+FAQ 4.3: Why is adaptation important in a 1.5°C warmer world?

-Summary: Adaptation is the process of adjusting to current or expected changes in climate and its effects.
+Summary: Adaptation is the adjustment process to current or expected changes in climate and its effects.
 Even though climate change is a global problem, its impacts are experienced differently across the world.
 This means that responses are often specific to the local context, and so people in different regions are adapting in different ways.
-A rise in global temperature from the current 1°C above pre-industrial levels to 1.5°C, and beyond, increases the need for adaptation.
-Therefore, stabilizing global temperatures at 1.5°C above pre-industrial levels would require a smaller adaptation effort than at 2°C. Despite many successful examples around the world, progress in adaptation is, in many regions, in its infancy and unevenly distributed globally.
+A rise in global temperature from 1°C to 1.5°C, and beyond, increases the need for adaptation.
+Therefore, stabilising global temperatures at 1.5°C above pre-industrial levels would require a smaller adaptation effort than for 2°C. Despite many successful examples around the world, progress in adaptation is, in many regions, in its infancy and unevenly distributed globally.